Sexual Ethics Policy

 5. Cyberspace and Social Media Guidelines:

 Social Media is comprised of a variety of online activities and anything posted remains accessible, even if it has been deleted.
 Sexual and professional boundaries can be violated in cyberspace.
-Messages that contain threatening, obscene, offensive, vulgar, profane, pornographic, racist, sexist, hurtful, tactless, demeaning, libelous, defamatory, sexually explicit, sexual innuendo, and the like, even though no harm or hurt is intended, are inappropriate and, depending on the circumstances, may constitute sexual misconduct.
+Messages that contain threatening, obscene, offensive, vulgar, profane, pornographic, racist, sexist, hurtful, tactless, demeaning, libelous, defamatory, sexually explicit, sexual innuendo, and the like, even though no harm or hurt is intended, are inappropriate.
+Anyone who participates in this form of misconduct is subject to discipline.
 Care should be taken to be wisely selective about sites visited, and messages that are posted online.
-Ministry leaders should know that because this type of communication can impact the ministry setting, it may be included in supervisory and disciplinary processes.

 6. Dating Between Clergy and Parishioners: